Lima Memorial Health System Logo

 • Before and after using gloves

-Remind family, friends, and health care providers to wash their hands before entering a patient's room.
+Remind family, friends, and health care providers to wash their hands when they enter a patient's room.

 To wash your hands: